papyrusglobal/papyrus-doc-network/doc/authority_nodes.rst

 Mining rewards are subject to change only based on community voting (see Governance documentation).

-Initially Papyrus Network mainnet is launched with 5 Authority Nodes chosen by Papyrus.
+Initially Papyrus Network mainnet is launched with 5 Authority Nodes chosen by Papyrus, few of them will be initially operated by Papyrus.
-Papyrus audits each current and potential node owner entity's mission, executive leadership, net annual revenue, number of full-time employees, years in business, organizational structure, and the industry they are a part of.

 After the launch Authority Nodes election procedures are activated, network governance becomes decentralised and existing Authority Nodes are able to elect new Authority Nodes.
+To make proper decisions as Authority Node owner Papyrus will audit each current and potential node owner entity's mission, executive leadership, net annual revenue, number of full-time employees, years in business, organizational structure, and the industry they are a part of, to ensure that existing network Authority Nodes are reliable enough.

+Following network launch Papyrus team will be pursuing full network decentralisation, where all Authority Nodes will be operated by other organisations without Papyrus involvement.
+To achieve that Papyrus will be removing own nodes from the network, when new Authority Nodes are joining it.

-It is strongly recommended in the interest of network reliability that existing Authority Nodes do a regular audit of current and potential Authority Node owner entity's mission, executive leadership, net annual revenue, number of full-time employees, years in business, organizational structure, and the industry they are a part of.
+It is strongly recommended in the interest of network reliability that all existing Authority Nodes do a regular audit of current and potential Authority Node owner entity's mission, executive leadership, net annual revenue, number of full-time employees, years in business, organizational structure, and the industry they are a part of.
 In case of doubt in other Authority Node reliability, Authority Nodes should use BIOS Contract to set a vote on adding suspicious Nodes to the Blacklist.
 Papyrus Wallet and Papyrus Explorer support necessary functionality.